atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 ### Streamline collaboration while avoiding harassment

 With the approach described above, we believe Teletype can provide a streamlined set-up process while also preventing harassment.
 In order for Teletype to prompt you to join someone's portal, you must first have collaborated with that person in the past (by sending your portal URL to them via a third-party service or by joining their portal via a URL they sent you via a third-party service) *and* that person must still exist in your list of past collaborators (i.e., you haven't removed them from your list of past collaborators).
 In other words, people that you've never collaborated with cannot cause portal invitations to appear in your editor.
 And people that you've collaborated with in the past, but don't want to receive invitations from in the future, cannot cause portal invitations to appear in your editor either.

+## Out of scope

+- Changing the sort order for your list of past collaborators (e.g., sort by how recently you've collaborated, sort or group by online/offline status).
+- Limiting the size of your list of past collaborators.
+In the meantime, you can remove past collaborators to reduce the size of the list.
+- Filtering your list of past collaborators
+- *TODO*: What else?

 ## Drawbacks